Defense-Circuits-Lab/stats_n_plots/README.md

 [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/), hence the
 name) so that the user needs little to no coding expertise.

-List of all repositories of the DCLwidgets series: - [dcl_stats_n\_plots](https://github.com/DSegebarth/dcl_stats_n_plots/):
+List of all repositories of the DCLwidgets series: <br> \* [dcl_stats_n\_plots](https://github.com/DSegebarth/dcl_stats_n_plots/):
-A widget to compute statistics and plot the data with several options to customize the plot - [DCL_to_NWB](https://github.com/DSegebarth/DCL_to_NWB/): A widget to convert datasets acquired in the DCL into the NWB file format - [BSc_MS](https://github.com/DSegebarth/BSc_MS/): A widget to annotate the corners of a maze within video files and save the corresponding x- and y-coordinates
+A widget to compute statistics and plot the data with several options to customize the plot \* [DCL_to_NWB](https://github.com/DSegebarth/DCL_to_NWB/): A widget to convert datasets acquired in the DCL into the NWB file format \* [BSc_MS](https://github.com/DSegebarth/BSc_MS/): A widget to annotate the corners of a maze within video files and save the corresponding x- and y-coordinates